lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex iOS TableView Using VIPER.md

 ### The Connector

-You might be wondering why the VIPER stack has to be setup by a third party.
-It will become more obvious when you see the code.
+You might be wondering why the VIPER stack has to be configured by a third party.
+It will become obvious when you look at the code.
 Remember that part of the requirement of the clean architecture is that it must be testable.

 Certainly, you could arrange for the ViewController to directly allocate the Presenter and then have the ViewController set the presenter's viewController as a delegate.
 This is pretty normal stuff.
 In the same way the Presenter could directly allocate the UseCase and then have the Presenter set the UseCase's presenter as a delegate.